bl4drnnr/github-cli-manager/README.md

 ---

+### Get all pull requests

+- **GET /repos/{owner}/{repo}/pulls** - Allows go get all pull requests

+`Path parameters:`

+- `owner`: string **required** - The account owner of the repository.
+The name is not case-sensitive.
+- `repo`: string **required** - The name of the repository.
+The name is not case-sensitive.

+`Query parameters:`

+- `page`: string - optional - The number of results per page (max 100).
+Default is 30.\n',
+- `per_page`: string - optional - Page number of the results to fetch.
+Default is 1.\n',
+- `state`: string - optional - Either open, closed, or all to filter by state.
+Default: open.\n'
+- `all`: boolean - optional - Set to true if you want to get ALL pull requests.
+Default is false.
+If set to true, page and per_page will be ignored.\n\n'

+---

 ### Create a repository
 - **POST /user/repos** - Create a new repository for the authenticated user.
 In order to specify the repository information, optional parameters could be set.